BatGap Logo

 Rick: Yes.

-Tom: Or if it’s going to, they’re never going to get it, which is also possible.
+Tom: Or if they’re never going to get it, which is also possible.
 Or somewhere in between.
-So, maybe on average, people, it takes a long time and not many people get it.
+So, maybe on average, for people it takes a long time, and not many people get it.
 But actually, when you’re talking to somebody, you don’t know the potential of that person.

-Rick: No, and I think it’s a good attitude, actually, to have, that full realization can happen every time.
-I think that’s a, any time, I think it’s a much more healthy attitude than, “Oh God, it’s just going to take me lifetimes”, or “I probably won’t get it this time around”, and that kind of stuff.
+Rick: No, and I think it’s a good attitude, actually, to have—that full realisation can happen every time.
+I think that’s a much healthier attitude than, “Oh God, it’s just going to take me lifetimes,” or “I probably won’t get it this time around,” and that kind of stuff.

 Tom: Exactly.
 I mean, that’s what I was trying to counter, really, is that kind of way of thinking.
-It’s like, well, average people, it takes a long time.
-I’m an average person, therefore it will take me a long time.
+It’s like, well, on average, it takes a long time.
+I’m an average person; therefore, it will take me a long time.
 No, I mean, we just don’t know.

 Tom: Yeah, you’re giving us hope.
 It’s fantastic.